nitsanavni/teaming-learning-hour/description.md

 ## Structure / Agenda

--   Connect
-    -   Setting the Stage
+-   Setting the Stage - 1m (1m)
+-   Connect - 5m (6m)
-    -   Great Teamwork
+    -   Great Teamwork - 5m
--   Concept
+-   Concept - 10m (16m)
+    -   All the Brilliant minds - 2m
+    -   Why would we work this way? - 3m
+    -   Strong style + rotations
--   Concrete
+-   Concrete - Rules and Patterns - 36m (52m)
+    -   Call-outs - 4m
+    -   Listen / Intention - 16m
+    -   English First / Yes and... - 16m
--   Conclusions - impressions
+-   Conclusions - 8m - impressions (60m)

-## Connect
+## Connect - 6m

-### Setting the Stage
+### Setting the Stage - 1m

 Invite the team to actively participate in the Learning Hour.

 Example:

-During this Learning Hour, and throughout the rest of the coaching everybody's invited / feel free to
+During this Learning Hour, and throughout the rest of the coaching everybody's invited to

 -   get involved
 -   ask questions
 -   have fun
 -   speak your mind

-### Great Teamwork
+### Great Teamwork - 5m

 Ask the team -

 > What things help in achieving **great teamwork**?

-Collect their answers as-is, no judgement, no corrections; Repeat answers out loud, and write them down.
+Collect their answers as-is, no judgement, no corrections; Repeat answers out loud, and note them down for the whole team to see.

 -   Follow-up Qs
     -   Can you elaborate?